 - Use of skill.
 The maps supporting the skill are used easily; however, maps only change with difficulty.
 GABA levels are too low to easily change synaptic efficiencies in the local group.
 Myelin sheaths are completed and shuttle the relatively stable local categories to other areas of the brain for use.

 The learning stages are controlled by a two physiological process – the infusion of GABA affecting synaptic changes on novel input and the fixing of connections between relative distant cortical regions by myelin coating axons allowing that the signal travels up to 100× faster than it would in an uncoated axon.

 Genetics is now seen as not being a static endowment of brain characteristics, but as a vehicle affecting how we learn and response to our experiences.
 Perhaps a bit surprising, experiences that do not take place during the critical stage will result in holes in one’s capabilities, despite having the requisite physical tools.
 This is as true for vision as for later learned behaviors.
 If one does not have positive role models during younger years when norms of expectations are formed, that person thereafter views experiences without fundamental norms that society expects.
 That is not a death knell to good behaviors, but an indication that the person will either act poorly or substitute higher intellectual skills to cover more basic behaviors into acceptable behaviors.

-Next, let’s discuss semantic maps, maps of meaning.
+Next, let’s discuss the development of semantic maps, maps of meaning.